carafelix/epub2json/README.md

 ## Usage

-Convert .epub files from src path to .json file in output path.
+Convert all *.epub files contained in a directory path, to *.json files in output path. (overwrites existing inputName.json files)

 ```
 $ epub2json convert -i </path/to/epubs> -o </path/to/output>